ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Sisseton Wahpeton College Tuition Information

-Sisseton-Wahpeton College is a public institution, which means it offers a reduced tuition rate of $3,850 for students who qualify as state residents and attend full-time.
+Sisseton-Wahpeton College is a public institution, so it offers a reduced tuition rate of $3,850 for students who qualify as state residents and attend full-time.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.